Observing EYFS teaching: what to look for

 2. Consider these questions when observing practitioners

-3. Download our observation form template
+3. Download our lesson observation templates

 What effective teaching looks like